logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 > A **constant expression** is an expression whose value cannot change and that can be evaluated **at compile time**.

-Whether a given object (or expression) is a constant expression dependes on the types and the intializer:
+Whether a given object (or expression) is a constant expression dependes on the types and the initializer:

 ``` c++
 const int max_files = 20;         // is constant expression